Demchok, Ladakh: Geography

 The Line of Actual Control (LAC) with Tibet runs on the southeast side of the village along the Charding Nullah.
 Across the stream, 600 metres away, is the Tibetan Demchok village.
-After reaching the Indus River, the LAC follows its right bank, according Indian explorer Romesh Bhattacharji. leaving the left bank of Indus under Indian control.
+After reaching the Indus River, the LAC follows its right bank, according to Indian explorer Romesh Bhattacharji. leaving the left bank of Indus under Indian control.
 The Chinese still retain a claim to the Indian part of the disputed Demchok sector and object to any construction there.

 Along the left bank of the Indus River, numerous streams flow down from the ridge line in the west to the Indus, providing grazing grounds and campsites to the Changpa nomads.
 The largest of these is the site of Lagankhel (La Ganskyil), which is historically regarded as a village with permanent settlement.
 Some of these locations are now said to host posts of Indo-Tibetan Border Police as does the Demchok village itself.

 An old travel route from Ladakh to Tibet, leading to Kailas–Manasarowar, runs along the left bank of the Indus River.
 The route has been closed since the emergence of Sino-Indian border disputes.
 There have been persistent demands from the local population to reopen it.